 Ground Pork and Tofu.
 Add the ground pork, and tofu.
 Stir and cook 5 minutes to cook the pork through.

 Form the Egg Ribbons.
-Slowly pour in the beaten eggs while slowly stirring the soup.
+Slowly pour in the beaten eggs while very slowly stirring the soup in a circular motion.
 This will allow the eggs to form silky ribbons in the swirling soup.
 Remove from heat.

 Serve.
 Serve the hot and sour soup into bowls and top with hot sesame oil or hot chili oil, scallions or green onions, and red pepper flakes.